Intro to Adoptee Writer’s Experience

 Female-identifying students receive access to the AWE Membership Community, and all students will receive email support for the class duration.

 Space is limited to ensure individual attention.
 When you register, you are reserving a space that is unavailable to anyone else, therefore we are unable to offer refunds.
-To reserve your spot, please let me know your session preference and send the class fee of $97 to me via PayPal (firstname.lastname@example.org) using the goods & services option for sending money.
+To reserve your spot, please send the class fee of $97 to me via PayPal (email@example.com) using the goods & services option for sending money.
 Alternately, you can also register here.

 Let’s get writing!

 More about Ann: